Pine Mountain Settlement School

 The SASSAFRAS ALBUM documents the early work at Hindman, Kentucky to establish the school that became the precursor of Pine Mountain Settlement School in Harlan County, Kentucky.

-Some of the material continues to be under copyright and is not published but is acknowledged by citation.
-In some cases the author could not be reached for permission and, again, the full document may not be online, The keepers of this extensive archive have made every attempt to determine if the material may be released to the public on this site, but the process is incomplete.
+The keepers of this extensive archive have made every attempt to determine if the material may be released to the public on this site, but the process in some cases may be incomplete.
 If we have violated anyone’s rights, please be in contact with us so we may correct our perhaps over-eager desire to share the material.

 Some of the material here is shared with other collections.
 For example, many of the surveys, studies, and reports came to Pine Mountain Settlement through its deep relationship with Berea College which maintains an official relationship with the Settlement School following an agreement of shared governance after 1949 in which the President of Berea College serves on the Board of Trustees of the School.